DerAndere1/Marlin/README.md

 ### `DEFAULT_ROTATIONAL_JOINT_OFFSET_Z`

-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from the surface at the top of the table to the horizontal centerline of the joint that tilts the table.
+- For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from the surface at the top of the table to the horizontal centerline of the joint that tilts the table.
+- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) or for 5 axis CNC machines in head-head configuration (tilting rotating toolhead, PENTA_AXIS_HH) this is the distance along the z axis from the tip of tool 0 (the gauge line) to the horizontal centerline of the joint that tilts the toolhead.
+Measured when all axes are at machine position 0 so that the toolhead is oriented parallel to the Z axis.

 See definition of `Dz` in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html